ikeyur15/College_work/README.md

 - 01 - Basics of python
 - 02 - Loops in python
-- 03 - Fucntions of oops
+- 03 - Fucntions of OOPS
+- 04 - More in OOPS
 - 05 - Numpy